 Contrariwise, as we begin the arc of ascent, or the luminous arc as it is called, the exact reverse takes place: we de-materialize ourselves more completely with each new globe on the upward arc, and coincidently spiritualize ourselves.
 And therefore, as I said, even the beasts, or what corresponds to the beasts on globe F and on globe G are hundreds of times — I might say possibly even thousands, so far as globe G is concerned — superior to what we men on earth are, that is, we now manifesting on this densely material globe D in these our dense and crippling physical vehicles.
 I hope that all this is clear.

-Student — May I ask a question in regard to this last statement that you have made?
-I understand of course the spirituality of the beings on those two globes.
+Student — I understand of course the spirituality of the beings on those two globes.
 But the globe that precedes us — the globe C: when you say that the animals are superior to the men that are on this globe, I suppose you mean, superior in that they have more spiritual qualities.
 But they are not more evolutionally advanced than we are; they are behind us in evolution, are they not?

 G. de P. — Well now, you are asking a very pertinent question, and a very interesting one.
 Perhaps this will help you — you are speaking of the beasts, are you not?
 The beasts on globe F, or what corresponds to the beasts there and on globe G, are more advanced from the evolutionary standpoint than are the men on earth.
 Now if you can understand that, there is the key to your answer.
 But of course the beasts on globe C — the globe preceding our globe D — are behind us in evolution.